alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ### Domain:

 All websites receive bot traffic!
 Not a surprise, right?
+There [were quite](https://www.incapsula.com/blog/bot-traffic-report-2016.html) a [few](http://news.solvemedia.com/post/32450539468/solve-media-the-bot-stops-here-infographic
-There were quite a few studies from all sides of the advertising business.
+) studies from all sides of the advertising business.
 Commercials tend to reduce the numbers, for obvious reasons, banner impression or click = money.
 Academics in their turn increase numbers and spread panic, that's the goal of the research after all.
 I think truth is somewhere in the middle.

-Here's just a few to name:
-- one from Incapsula shows that websites receive 50% of bot traffic in average. https://www.incapsula.com/blog/bot-traffic-report-2016.html
+[The one from Incapsula](https://www.incapsula.com/blog/bot-traffic-report-2016.html) shows that websites receive 50% of bot traffic in average.

 A study shows that bots drive 16% of Internet traffic in the US, in Singapore this number reaches 56%.
 Source http://news.solvemedia.com/post/32450539468/solve-media-the-bot-stops-here-infographic